artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

    ```
    If you implemented the cosine similarity function properly, and if you loaded the vectors from the `GoogleNews-vectors-negative300.magnitude` file, you should get **0.76094574**.
 If you loaded the vectors from the `glove.6B.300d.magnitude` file you should get **0.6816747**.

+   **[0 points]** In the `Vectors` class, write an initialization method `__init__(self, vectors)` that stores an input `Magnitude` object called vectors internally for future use.

-   You job is to implement a function `calcSentenceEmbeddingBaseline(sentence, vectors)` that takes in a sentence and the Magnitude vectors that you loaded.
+   **[10 points]** Your job is to implement a function `calcSentenceEmbeddingBaseline(sentence, vectors)` that takes in a sentence and the Magnitude vectors that you loaded.
 It will return a vector embedding for that sentence.
 If the sentence has no words, you should return a vector of all zeros with the same number of dimensions as a word in the Magnitude vectors.

    For `calcSentenceEmbeddingBaseline(sentence, vectors)` you should return a component-wise addition of all of the vectors.
 All the word vectors will be equal in length.
 You will return a sentence vector that is also that length.
 The first component of your sentence vector will be the addition of the the first component of each of the words.
 Easy right?